Beach, Family, Malaysia, Singapore Weekends

 – This ferry might get re-routed due to the monsoon season

-– Expensive, and children pay the same fare as adults even for babies who don’t require seat
+– Children pay the same fare as adults even for babies who don’t require seat

-This makes going to Desaru from Singapore extremely convenient – you just need to get yourself to TMFT, take a 1.5-hour ferry ride to Desaru terminal, go through immigration, and then it’s a short 10-15 minute car ride to your resort.
-The ferry ride costs $118 round trip per person, including children and babies.
-There is no special fare for babies and children.
+This is an extremely convenient option – you just need to get yourself to TMFT, take a 1.5-hour ferry ride to Desaru terminal, go through immigration, and then it’s a short 10-15 minute car ride to your resort.
+The down side is, there is no special fare for babies and children.

 If you want to take the ferry and you’re also planning to visit the Desaru Waterpark while you’re there, you can consider getting the waterpark + ferry package from Klook, because it is more cost-efficient!